Stoneflies

-Five types of stoneflies have been found in the Rouge River (map)
+Five Types of Stoneflies have Been Found in the Rouge River (map)

 Stoneflies are a primitive group of insects named for their habitat of crawling on stones in a river.
 Most stoneflies have high oxygen needs, restricting them to clean well-oxygenated streams.
 Because of this, they are good indicators of stream quality.
 Some stoneflies hatch in winter which is why Friends of the Rouge volunteers look for them in January (info on events).
 If you are interested in joining the event, check out our recorded “Stonefly Refresher” to learn more about how and why we look for them